 The Foundation Stage follows a unique curriculum that enables every child to have the best possible start in life.
 We understand that children develop at different stages to one another and we believe that our curriculum ensures every child reaches their full potential.
+At Lark Hill Primary School we believe that our Early Years Foundation Stage is crucial to developing firm foundations to be built upon throughout our school journey and beyond.
+It is our intent that the children who enter our EYFS develop physically, verbally, emotionally, creatively, intellectually and spiritually whilst embedding a positive attitude to school and learning in order for each child to achieve their full potential.
+We set high expectations throughout all areas of school life and beyond.
+We believe that all children deserve to be valued as an individual and we are passionate in supporting all children to achieve their full, unique potential.
+Our Reception class follow the EYFS curriculum, which has seven main areas of learning.
 At Lark Hill Primary School, we follow the new EYFS framework.
 Within the EYFS framework there are four guiding principles which shape our practice.

-- Every child is a unique child, who is constantly learning and can be resilient, capable, confident, and self-assured.
+- Every child is a unique child, ho is constantly learning and can be resilient, capable, confident, and self-assured.

 - Children learn to be strong and independent through positive relationships.